suanno/stage2/notes/lenghtscale analysis/coarsening.md

 The coarsening exponent is close to the expected value 0.5 in all the 3 cases.
 The prefactor seems to be $1\pi$ for all cases.

 - Run another simulation with a _different initial state_ and check if the prefactor is still $\pi$.
-- Check if the instant when the change of $dt$ happens influences the results.
-In particular try with an istant that is bigger than t=11 that is the time when we expect domains to emerge.
 - Monitor the width oscillation of a 1D profile under the same C(t) and multiply lambda by this width.
 It is more accurate than assume adiabaticity.
 - A longer simulation with C=1 could make possible to make a better fit.
 As now the fitted curve's slope seems to depend much on the interval of the fit.